HiDeoo/starlight-obsidian/docs/src/content/docs/guides/features.md

 ## Properties

 By deault, all unsupported properties are ignored and not exported.
-This behavior can be changed by setting the [`copyStarlightFrontmatter`](/configuration/#copystarlightfrontmatter) option to `true` to include all known [Starlight frontmatter fields](https://starlight.astro.build/reference/frontmatter/).
+This behavior can be changed by setting the [`copyFrontmatter`](/configuration/#copyfrontmatter) option to `starlight` to include all known [Starlight frontmatter fields](https://starlight.astro.build/reference/frontmatter/) or `all` to include all frontmatter fields.

 | Name                                                                                              | Supported |
 | :------------------------------------------------------------------------------------------------ | :-------: |